 *See Syllabus Below

-This course is limited to eleven total students on a first come, first served basis.
-The course also requires a minimum of at least six students (see FAQ below).
+This course is limited to nine total students on a first come, first served basis.
+The course also requires a minimum of at least four students (see FAQ below).

 "I want to take a moment to thank you for all of your work on network automation, I work in an environment of nearly 3000 network devices...with a few months practice, I have been able to make changes as simple as adding VLANs to rectifying things like telnet on devices, hitting thousands of devices at a time."